John-Land/news-category/.ipynb_checkpoints/README-checkpoint.md

 Refer to below link for more details:
 <https://www.kaggle.com/rmisra/news-category-dataset> <br>

-For model training, we will use the combined text from the headline + short description, to try to predice the news category out of 41 different categories.
+For model training, we will use the combined text from the headline + short description, to try to predict the news category out of 41 different categories.

 For reference, below are a few samples from the dataset.